dribnet/purvs/README.md

   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one -->

-Update this file as you go along to record your progress.

-first week

-I started trying some ideas.
-I would like to be able to combine the traditional alphabet and the Braille alphabet.
-I also started to see what a combination of colors can be.
-This time try something monochromatic on each letter using a different color.
->>>>>>> 8f3053b3b6be2dffa68ee71c1be8223ca5aec926